Price :

 Click here to browse our selection of white teas

 Earl Grey is the most popular flavoured tea in Britain.
-It is prepared by adding an extract of bergamot, citrus fruit to black tea.
-It was created in the 1800s to mask the flavour of cheap tea and to pass it off as expensive tea.
+It is usually prepared by adding an extract of bergamot, a citrus fruit to black tea (although we have now developed a version with green tea too).
+It was created in the 1800s to mask the flavour of cheap tea and to pass it off as high quality tea.
 Although many supermarket shelves are still filled with cheaper varieties, it is now possible to buy premium Earl Grey which has been created by infusing the finest blend of black tea with the best Italian bergamot.

 Jasmine Tea is tea infused with the aroma of jasmine blossoms.
 It is the most popular scented tea in China.
 It is usually made with green tea, but white, oolong, and black teas are also used.
 The method of infusing the scent of jasmine flowers into the tea is very laborious and takes several days.
 The tea is stored with the flowers in a special room with controlled humidity.
 This is done at night as that is when the jasmine flowers bloom.
 The process is repeated over several nights to get the right level of scent.

-Click here to shop for our premium Jasmine Green tea.
+Click here to shop for our range of premium Jasmine Green teas.

 Masala Chai is black tea mixed with traditional Indian spices like cardamom, cloves, cinnamon, and ginger.
 It is usually prepared by boiling water and milk along with tea and spices and sweetened with sugar.
 It is the most popular way of drinking tea in India.
 However, this wasn't always the case.
 When tea was first grown in India, it was not a popular beverage among the locals.
 Hence some Indian vendors began adding it to a local drink called 'kadha' which was water and milk boiled with spices.
 This is how Masala chai or Chai tea as it is known in Britain was born!

-Click here to shop for our award-winning Desi Masala Chai tea.
+Click here to shop for our range of Chai teas including a herbal version.

 Other flavoured teas: The world of flavoured tea is limited only to the imagination of tea blenders.
 Some of the more creative examples of flavoured teas include our Divine Elixir which is a blend of green and white tea with lychee and peach flavours or our Pineapple Green Tea with Matcha which is a green tea with candied pineapple bits, roasted rice, natural flavouring, Matcha (powdered green tea) and popped rice.